joakim/fischer960/README.md

 Generates a random starting position, returning its ID and arrangement of pieces.

 If the optional `strong` argument is set to `true`, it will use a cryptographically strong pseudo-random number generator that is slower, but more random.
-Defaults to ´false`.
+Defaults to `false`.

 ```js
 random() // -> eg. { id: 518, arrangement: ['R', 'N', 'B', 'Q', 'K', 'B', 'N', 'R'] }